Jennifer A. Reuter Illustration

 These details aren’t set in stone; there’s wiggle room for adjustment during the commissioning process, as described in part 4 - Work Creation below.

-Disclaimer: I reserve the right to deny service without stating a reason.
+Disclaimer: I reserve the right to decline providing my services.

 Once I have a confident idea of what you’re looking for, I will quote you a fee.